DarshLin/mars-rover/README.md

 * Rover cannot move outside bounds of 0 -> plateau size X or Y. Java code will skip movement instruction.
 * Rover instructions can be blank.
 Just means it will deploy and not move.
 * Rover instructions can be any string.
 Will only take L,M,R,l,m,r as working instructions.
+* Plateau and Rover X and Y cannot pass integer limit.
+Will default to integer max.
+Max on HTML and check in Java for movement

 ###Module Locations:
 * Main Java/Spring-Boot code: `src/main/java/com/darsh/marsrover`